knpuniversity/oauth/knpu/facebook.rst

 Refresh the page to try it out.
 It prints out an array with an ``id`` and a long number string.
 The response from ``api`` is specific to what you're trying to do.
 In this case, this is the ID of the new post it made.
-When I go to my Facebook page, there's my post!
+When I go to my Facebook page, there's my egg-citing post!

 Remember that one of the reasons this works is that our authorization URL included the scope ``publish_actions``.
 Had we *not* done that, this request